mymax9172/couchdbjs/readme.md

 **async isUp()**

-> Return true if the server is up and runningCreate a new CouchServer instance
+> Return true if the server is up and running

 ```js
 import { CouchServer } from "couchdbjs";